 Old ways of dealing with congestion and other transport problems by 'planning for vehicles' are being challenged.
-Evidence shows that, 'planning for people and places' provides better long term solutions for everyone.
+Evidence shows that 'planning for people and places' provides better longterm solutions for everyone.
 Adopting this new approach, alongside rapid advances in technology and the overriding need to deal with vehicle emissions, mean that we have to change the direction we are taking if we are to meet the demands of the 21st century.

 Crawley's needs are also changing.
-The major challenges posed by the climate crisis, air quality, affordable homes and poor health related to inactivity have to be addressed.
+The major challenges posed by the climate emergency, air quality, a shortage of affordable homes and poor health related to inactivity have to be addressed.